-We Will Remember Them is available on the High Street at Studio 4, and Tashinga.
+We Will Remember Them is usually available on the High Street at Tashinga.
 Price £8.99 a copy.
 It is also available (+ postage and packing) from Keith Fry, Treasurer (click here for contact details).

-The first print run sold out within weeks and a reprint has now been completed.
+The first print run sold out within weeks and a reprint was run.
 All profits will go to the Royal British Legion - £600 has so far been donated.